 4. “Just Us: An American Conversation” by Claudia Rankine

-Claudia Rankine documented her conversation with White Americans in ‘Just Us: An American Conversation’, which is an admixture of history, essay, and poetry that dives deep into the controversial topics ranging from the deceiving history to the superiority of White people.
+Claudia Rankine documented her conversation with White Americans in ‘Just Us: An American Conversation’, which is an admixture of history, essay, and poetry that dives deep into the controversial topics ranging from deceiving history to the superiority of White people.
 In many instances in the book, Claudia Rankine talks of how she withheld her emotions and rage not to dismiss her strong opinions as ‘Angry Black Woman.’
 In this book, Claudia Rankine tried to bridge the gap between Americans’ different races and endeavored to eradicate racism.
+You can get the book here! 📖

 5. “Vesper Flights” by Helen Macdonald